bishabosha/Mesa/eec/for-report.md

   which caused conflicts such as `Either l r != l` and having to rebind types
   - at least for checking, the codomains should be unified for constructor and functor type, then the subpatterns are checked on that
   - unknown yet for wildcard check

+* can you match on n-ary tuples and preserve linearity